-T AXMEDIS application models The PDR enables retro-record (capture entire program or ad starting up to x minutes into the live stream) or gives option to capture at later date when it is available.
+AXMEDIS application models PDR.
+The PDR allows users to select for capture, single or multiple episodes of a series or other program groupings. - yes The PDR allows the management of items 'cued' for capture. yes - The PDR enables retro-record (capture entire program or ad starting up to x minutes into the live stream) or gives option to capture at later date when it is available.
 Streaming is not supported by the application model. - The PDR system supports storage partitioning and management of multiple users and/or service providers. yes - The storage space on a PDR system can be managed by consumers or providers eg: items to be deleted next, permanently stored etc: yes - The PDR system can automatically capture content based on viewer behavior (profiling) yes - Viewer profiles can be aggregated and analyzed from individual or groups of PDR's for targeting services yes - The PDR enables the insertion of pre-captured advertisements or promotions into live/broadcast content based on viewer profiling.
 Streaming is not supported by the application model.
 Streaming is not supported by the application model.
 The PDR allows the insertion of pre-captured advertisements or promotions into stored content being played back, based on viewer profiling. - yes There can be remote control of the PDR system functionality (eg: capture settings, profile settings, etc.). no, but possible no, but possible The PDR system allows the selection of segments of programs for recording based on information provided by the service or content provider. - yes Some content is provided with index points and a playlist enabling 'passive' highlight or other playback modes. yes yes The PDR system allows the navigation and exploration of content segments using provider indexes (eg: step through, short/long form etc.). yes yes The PDR system can create single, personalized programs from individual 'personally linked' segments. - yes There is support for multiple users (separate recorded content menus, profiling, parental control etc.). yes yes There are flexible usage rules (limited viewing windows for example) on the PDR system. yes yes Consumers (on a bi-directional PDR system) can store their 'personal' content on Network storage devices. no no Consumers can move their personal profiles to different PDR's or PDR systems in other physical locations. no no 3rd parties or service/content providers can provide recommendations, content referencing and resolution of content potentially from many other providers. yes yes Providers can force download 'premium/PPV' content to the PDR system (i.e. LocalVOD). yes yes

-5.4 Methodology
+6.4 Methodology